brtholomy/hnsw/README.md

 What do these terms mean?

-* *L, average shortest path length*: A desireable L simply means that the distance between any two given nodes is generally reasonable.
-To achieve this property, a graph must have a good distribution of long-distance edges: however, a balance is desireable, since too many edges will burden the greedy search inner loop, and too few will inflate our average path length.
+* *L, average shortest path length*: A desirable L simply means that the distance between any two given nodes is generally reasonable.
+To achieve this property, a graph must have a good distribution of long-distance edges: however, a balance is desirable, since too many edges will burden the greedy search inner loop, and too few will inflate our average path length.

 * *C, clustering coefficient*: The clustering coefficient is a measure of the degree of connectedness between nearby nodes, calculated as the ratio of actual edges to possible edges among the neighbors of any given node.

 ---

-The interesting thing about SW graphs is that they achieve a balance between these desireable structural features:
+The interesting thing about SW graphs is that they achieve a balance between these desirable structural features:

 1. Low average shortest path length (L): random graphs have this property.
 1. High clustering coefficient (C): regular lattice graphs have this property.